 - Surveys are generally conducted by a small team, usually two people, although you may have to work alone.
-Ecologists are likely to be part of a larger multidisciplinary team including conservation officers, engineers, rangers and administrative staff.
+It's likely you'll work as part of a larger multidisciplinary team including conservation officers, engineers, rangers and administrative staff.

-- Field-based survey work can be physically demanding and patience is often required in order to obtain and collect the necessary data.
+- Field-based survey work can be physically demanding, and patience is often needed to obtain and collect the necessary data.
 Work is carried out in all weather conditions.